JamFfm/NEXTIONDisplay/README.md

 # Installation

 (1)-- Power off the display.
 Store the .tft file on a SD Card and push the SD card in the display.
 Power on the display.
 There must be only 1 file on the card.
-Remove SD Card after installation
+Remove SD Card after installation.

-(2)-- load the NEXTIONDisplay addin in the Craftbeerpi addin section.
+(2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section.

-Maybe the Serical connection has to be turned on at the RASPI Settings.
+Maybe the Serial connection has to be turned on at the RASPI Settings.
+Maybe pyserial lib has to be installed if there is an error at import serial:

+In commandbox type in: python -m pip install pyserial

 # Usage